November is National Adopt A Senior Pet Month — a month dedicated to helping older pets find loving forever homes.

 What Do You Get When You Adopt A Senior Pet?

-Boston admits that bringing an older pet home from the shelter or rescue can have its own unique challenges.
+That said, bringing an older pet home from the shelter or rescue can have its own unique challenges.
 Sometimes, because the pet is at an advanced age, there can be some extra health issues to consider.

 Senior Pet Adopters Don’t Regret It